GeorgSchulz/CommunityLab/README.md

 ![Low-level design HA](https://github.com/GeorgSchulz/CommunityLab/blob/master/images/LLD_HA.bmp?raw=True)

+Following versions are used:

+- JupyterHub 3.1.1
+- JupyterLab 3.4.7
+- Apache Hadoop 3.3.3
+- Apache Spark 3.1.2
+- Apache Zookeeper 3.8.0
+- PostgreSQL 14

 If you are german speaking you may be interested in my academic work: [Thesis.pdf](Thesis.pdf)

 ## 1. Prerequisites
 ## required
-- Ubuntu (was tested on Ubuntu 20.04.4 LTS)
+- Ubuntu (was tested on Ubuntu 22.04.4 LTS)
 - Ansible (was tested on Ansible version 2.12.1)
 - Python (was tested on Python version 3.9.9)